-Whenever possible, the SCO obtains express consent for the collection, use, disclosure and retention of personal information.
-The SCO assumes implied consent for personal information necessarily collected in registration, continuing competence, complaints management and accreditation programs, by members who provide the requested information.
+Whenever possible, the SCO obtains express consent for the collection, use, disclosure, and retention of personal information.
+The SCO assumes implied consent for personal information necessarily collected in registration, continuing education, complaints management and accreditation programs, by member who provide the requested information.

 The SCO will only use personal information for the purposes declared upon collection.

 The SCO never uses or installs spyware on your computer, nor does the SCO use spyware to retrieve information from your computer.

 We may use the email address of all users who subscribe to any of our communications.
 Except to our third-party agents (as described below), this information is not shared with any third parties.

 Anyone who no longer wishes to receive communications from the SCO may, at any time, follow the “Unsubscribe” instructions located within each communication.

 The SCO does not collect any personal information from anyone known to be under the age of thirteen.
 If you are under the age of thirteen, you should use the website only under the immediate supervision of a parent or guardian and should not submit any personal information to SCO.